 Litigation of securities claims in Danish courts is not governed by a special set of procedural rules but by the general rules of civil and criminal procedure in the Administration of Justice Act (AJA).
 In practice, many securities actions start out with the Danish Financial Supervisory Authority (the Danish FSA) or Nasdaq Copenhagen issuing criticism on the basis of inquiries into potential issues.
 Such administrative orders or reprimands influence the dynamics of court cases.
 See Section III.

 The Danish Financial Supervisory Authority

 The Danish FSA exercises unitary supervision of the actors in the financial markets in Denmark and ensures observance of the Capital Markets Act and rules issued pursuant thereto.3 In addition to its supervisory activities, the Danish FSA assists in drafting financial legislation and issues executive orders about the financial markets.

 The Copenhagen Securities Exchange began trading in 1808 as a non-profit organisation.
 Today, the stock exchange exists in the form of the regulated market Nasdaq Copenhagen, which is the predominant stock exchange in Denmark.

 Nasdaq Copenhagen also operates First North, an alternative marketplace in Denmark primarily for small growth companies seeking to develop their businesses.
 First North is subject to a separate and less burdensome rule book.

-As at April 2020, 130 companies were listed on the main market of Nasdaq Copenhagen, and 24 companies were listed on First North (154 companies in total).
+As of March 2021, 131 companies were listed on the main market of Nasdaq Copenhagen, and 37 companies were listed on First North.